YAG-Gallery/yag/Documentation/Yag-YetAnotherGallery/Changelog/Index.rst

          2.x.x
          <#1.4.5.Upgrading%20from%20YAG%201.x.x%20to%202.x.x%20|outline>`_ ”

-         CHG: Source selector in flexform now requires PID to be selectedADD:
+         CHG: Source selector in flexform now requires PID to be selected

-         #32110 access rights for galleries and albumsADD: #34477 yag asks you
+         ADD: #32110 access rights for galleries and albums

-         to mark page as yag folder / select yag folder if you use module on a page that is not a yag folder yet.ADD: Updated documentation to match
+         ADD: #34477 yag asks you to mark page as yag folder / select yag folder if you use module on a page that is not a yag folder yet.

+         ADD: Updated documentation to match :Changes: in v2.0.0

-         :Changes: in v2.0.0CHG: yag 2.0 depends on pt\_extlist 1.0.0 and
+         CHG: yag 2.0 depends on pt\_extlist 1.0.0 and pt\_extbase 1.0.0

-         pt\_extbase 1.0.0ADD: Frontend-Editing has been re-introducedCHG: All backend TypoScript is included as extension TypoScript so no inclusion of TypoScript is necessary anymore to work in backend.
+         ADD: Frontend-Editing has been re-introduced

+         CHG: All backend TypoScript is included as extension TypoScript so no inclusion of TypoScript is necessary anymore to work in backend.

          By version 2.0 we skipped compatibility with TYPO3 version 4.5!
 Make sure to update your TYPO3 version to 4.6 at least!

  - :Version: